godatadriven/godatadriven-blog/content/beeline-hadoop-client.md

 Cloudera's Sentry security is working through HiveServer2 and not HiveServer1 which is used by Hive CLI.
 So hive though the command-line will not follow the policy from Setry.
 According to the [cloudera docs](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Managing-Clusters/cm5mc_sentry_config.html) you should not use Hive CLI and WebHCat.
 Use beeline or impala-sell instead.

 > hive command-line will bypass sentry security!

-I cannot confirm that the same situation applies for Hortonworks HDP 2.1 distribution with Knox.
-In the [hortonworks-security-tutorial](https://github.com/hortonworks/hadoop-tutorials/blob/master/Sandbox/T17_HDPSecurity.md) beeline is used instead of Hive CLI.

 ## Connect with Beeline